 Embassies do not exist in isolation.
 Their placement within cities has significant implications:

-- Central Locations: Embassies in urban cores enhance visibility but face higher security risks.
+- Central Locations: Enhance visibility but face higher security risks.

-- Peripheral Zones: Larger compounds with greater setbacks offer more security but may feel isolated from the public.
+- Peripheral Zones: Larger compounds with greater setbacks offer more security but may feel isolated.

 Sustainability in Modern Embassy Architecture